quicbit-js/qb-standard/doc/recommended-style.md

   At the same time, we recognize that some developers will find a small amount of satisfaction choosing local variables that works best for them.
-Our primary objective is not to make all code look exactly the same, but to enforce standards that make a real difference in productivity.
+Our primary objective is *not* to make all code look exactly the same, but to enforce standards that make a real difference in productivity.

-  Can you be aware of and sensitive to the local variable naming style of your fellow programmers when working in a file they created?
-We leave this standard slightly open to acknowledge that this sensitivity and flexibility is as important as any rule you may find in the standard.
+  Can you be aware of and sensitive to the local variable naming style of your fellow programmers when working in a module they created?
+We leave this local variable naming flexible to acknowledge that ability to accept and blend in with very slightly different styles is as important as any rule you may find in the standard.

 ## Rules that match  [feross/standard](https://github.com/feross/standard)